Eaternity/eaternity-website/_posts/about/0000-01-01-idea-vision.md

   <div class="row push-bottom">
     <div class="col-xs-12 col-sm-offset-1 col-sm-10 col-md-offset-2 col-md-8 text-center">
-      <p>Eaternity is the company developing a comprehensive management solution for the restaurant industry that gives restaurant owners intelligent insights into the supply-chain and enables smart decision-making for the benefit of people, planet and profit.
+      <p>Eaternity is the company developing a comprehensive management solution for the food service industry that gives intelligent insights into the supply-chain and enables smart decision-making for the benefit of people, planet and profit.
 We went public in 2014 but our story goes back to 2008.
 We are based in Zurich, Switzerland.</p>
     </div>
   </div>